 Our GCSE Sports Leaders deliver PE lessons to pupils in both key stages 1 and 2.
 These lessons are guided and managed by our outstanding PE department and held both at St. Wilfrid’s and Temple Park Leisure Centre.
 We also coordinate Sports Festivals for our primary schools held again at these two sites.

 In addition, our music and drama spectacular showcases are open to our primary school pupils.

 Opening Evenings and Visiting Days

 St. Wilfrid’s holds an official open evening specifically for year 6 parents, guardians and pupils.
-At this evening, you will be welcomed and introduced to the school from our Executive Headteacher Mr. Tapping, as well as our Head of School, Mr Mitchell, and our Deputy Headteacher, Mr Given.
+At this evening, you will be welcomed and introduced to the school from our Acting Headteacher Mr. Price.

 In addition, we also invite our parents to arrange an appointment to come into school on one of our visiting days.
 These are normal school days, where you will be given a tour of the classrooms, provided the opportunity to speak with pupils and observe lessons across the curriculum on a regular school day.

 During the summer term, our Deputy Headteacher and Heads of House visit the primary schools to speak to the pupils, along with some of our year 8 and 9 peer mentors, to speak and meet the pupils.
 Following this there is a year 6 induction day where pupils enjoy a tour of the school and experience a variety of lessons.
 Many primary schools also hold their sports day festivals on the school field.